mariamonzon/Cpp-basic-code-utils-snippets/README.md

 In C++ you're told whether the error is a compiler error or a linker error.
 And that's vital to being able to solve the problem.

+###C++ Statements
+A C++ program is comprised of various components such as functions, methods, classes, etc. The instructions that form part of a C++ program typically reside inside of functions or methods.
+These functions are comprised of C++ statements.
+You will find yourself using various types of statements in your C++ code as listed here:

+-declarations - these are used to declare variables and constants that will be used in your application -assignments - these are used to assign values to variables in your application code -preprocessor directives - covered in the topic on Code Formatting -comments - used to document your code
+-function declarations - covered in the topic on Code Formatting -executable statements - these are used to perform operations and execute instructions.
+Examples:
+    be cout << "Hello World!"; which outputs Hello World! to the console.